Application of axiomatic formal theory to the Abraham--Minkowski controversy: Introduction

-Conservation laws are distinct from the energy--momentum evolution theorems that are systematically derived from the Maxwell field equations.
-In continuum dynamics, the continuity equations, often called conservation laws, are derived for the case an unimpeded, inviscid, incompressible continuous flow of non-interacting particles (dust, fluid, photons, {\it etc.}) in an otherwise empty volume \cite{BIFox}.
-Applying the divergence theorem to a Taylor series expansion of a density field of a conserved property in an empty Minkowski spacetime results in a continuity equation for the conserved property.
-We show that applying the same derivation procedure to a non-empty, linear dielectric-filled, isotropic, homogeneous, flat, non-Minkowski, continuous material spacetime produces a continuity equation for a conserved property of a simple linear dielectric that requires differentiation with respect to the independent variable $\bar x_0$, which is identified with $ct/n$, instead of $x_0=ct$.
-The difference can be attributed to the fact that the photon fluid is not incompressible: there is a change in energy density, and a corresponding change in photon density, as the field crosses the interface between the vacuum and a simple linear dielectric.
-We then construct the diagonally symmetric, traceless total energy--momentum tensor as an element of a valid theorem of the new formal theory of continuum electrodynamics.
-We demonstrate that the spatial integrals of the total energy density and the total momentum density are temporally invariant and that valid theorems of the new formal theory correspond to continuity equations for the conserved properties in a non-empty, dielectric-filled spacetime.
-The tensor properties of the new formulation of continuum electrodynamics constitute a definitive resolution of the Abraham--Minkowski dilemma.
-The unique total energy--momentum tensor that is derived by the new formal theory is entirely electromagnetic in nature.
-Consequently, there is no need to assume any ``splitting'' of the total energy, the total momentum, or the total angular momentum into field and matter subsystems in order to satisfy the energy--momentum conservation laws for a simple linear dielectric: {\it i}) In the case of quasimonochromatic optical radiation incident on a stationary homogeneous simple linear dielectric draped with a gradient-index antireflection coating, the surface forces are negligible.
-Then, the total energy, the total linear momentum, and the total angular momentum are purely electromagnetic and the dielectric remains internally and externally stationary. {\it ii}) In the absence of an antireflection coating, the dielectric block acquires momentum due to the optically induced surface pressure that is associated with Fresnel reflection and this will be treated by boundary conditions, not by a hypothetical internal material momentum, in a separate publication.
+The \textit{unique} total energy--momentum tensor that is derived by the new formal theory is \textit{entirely electromagnetic in nature}.
+Consequently, there is no need to assume any ``splitting'' of the total energy, the total momentum, or the total angular momentum into field and matter subsystems in order to satisfy the spacetime conservation laws for a simple linear dielectric: {\it i}) In the case of quasimonochromatic optical radiation incident on a stationary homogeneous simple linear dielectric draped with a gradient-index antireflection coating, the surface forces are negligible.
+Then, the total energy, the total linear momentum, and the total angular momentum are purely electromagnetic and the dielectric remains internally and externally stationary. {\it ii}) In the absence of an antireflection coating, the dielectric block, as a whole, acquires (material) momentum due to the optically induced surface pressure that is associated with Fresnel reflection and this must be treated by boundary conditions, not by a hypothetical, unobservable, internal material momentum.
+The dielectric remains internally stationary.